Southwestern Native Aquatic Resources and Recovery Center

-The Southwestern Native Aquatic Resources and Recovery Center, formerly known as Dexter National Fish Hatchery & Technology Center, is a U.S. Fish and Wildlife Service facility dedicated to fish culture techniques for threatened and endangered fishes of the American Southwest.
+The Southwestern Native Aquatic Resources and Recovery Center, formerly known as Dexter National Fish Hatchery and Technology Center, is a U.S. Fish and Wildlife Service facility dedicated to fish culture techniques for threatened and endangered fishes of the American Southwest.
 Located in Dexter, New Mexico, it is the only federal facility in the nation dedicated to studying and holding only threatened and endangered fish.
-Scientists at the Dexter facility perform life history studies and carefully analyze fish genetics while maintaining a refuge for 16 imperiled fish species.
+Scientists at the Dexter facility perform life history studies and carefully analyze fish genetics, while maintaining a refuge for 16 imperiled fish species.

 History

 The center was originally known as Dexter National Fish Hatchery.
 Dexter was established in 1931, to satisfy demands for game fish throughout the Southwest.
 New laws brought changes to the hatchery in the 1970s.

 Fish species

 In 2021, the Southwestern Native Aquatic Resources and Recovery Center held 14 warmwater fish species.
 Five of those are their main species, with the rest only spawning intermittently or being maintained as refuge populations.